Hospice & Palliative Medicine Fellowship Program

 The ideal hospice and palliative medicine specialist uses exceptional communication skills together with outstanding clinical skills and extensive medical knowledge to support and guide each patient and family through the course of serious illness, while ensuring optimal pain and symptom management.
 What is more, the ideal HPM physician is also a well-rounded, resilient, skilled, and compassionate physician, team member, and teacher, as well as being a visionary leader armed with the knowledge, skills and vision to help build and improve hospice and palliative programs.
 Achieving this takes hard work, compassion, and dedication, but also requires outstanding training and mentoring.

-UICOMP, in association with OSF HealthCare Saint Francis Medical Center and OSF Hospice, is pleased to announce our new ACGME accredited subspecialty fellowship in Hospice and Palliative Medicine.
+UICOMP, in association with OSF HealthCare Saint Francis Medical Center and OSF Hospice, is pleased to offer an ACGME accredited subspecialty program in Hospice and Palliative Medicine.
+2018-2019 is our first year training fellows; we welcome applicants for the 2019-2020 calendar year.
 We offer a training program carefully designed to provide fellows with excellent career preparation necessary to become outstanding Palliative and Hospice Medicine specialists in any setting.

 Our goals are to: